popecruzdt/BizOpsConfiguratorPacks/Kubernetes Namespace Overview README.md

   * Process groups where Kubernetes namespace equals '*your namespace*' and that run on hosts where Kubernetes cluster name equals '*your kubernetes cluster name*'
   * Cloud application namespace where Cloud application namespace name equals '*your namespace*'
   * Kubernetes cluster on hosts where Kubernetes cluster name equals '*your kubernetes cluster name*'

+## Issues & Enhancement:
+For any issues or requests for enhancement, please open an Issue on the GitHub repo: https://github.com/popecruzdt/BizOpsConfiguratorPacks/issues